PlatONnetwork/docs/docs/离线PlatON MTool使用手册.md

 **step3.
 Restart the terminal**

-After the installation is complete, you need to <font color=red>restart the terminal</font> to make the newly added environment variables take effect.
+After the installation is complete, you need to <font color=red>restart the terminal (do not restart the server, close the CMD window or PowerShell window and reopen the window)</font> to make the newly added environment variables take effect.

 ### Install PlatON MTool under Ubuntu